Executive Strategy Consultant

 My team needed support first

-As their PM, supporting my team meant diving in to understand their challenges.
+Supporting my team meant diving in to understand their challenges.
 I discovered a talented team that had simply never been set up for success: there was no QA engineer on the team, their test environments were completely unstable, and no one had ever walked them through the release process.
 No wonder they'd had a rollback.

 Strategize